 Online Doctor of Education (EdD) Programs in Connecticut

 There are four schools in Connecticut where students can pursue a Doctor of Education online.
-Sacred Heart University offers an online EdD in Educational Leadership that has completely online coursework but which requires students to attend a 3-day residency on campus each summer to meet fellow students and learn from national experts.
+Sacred Heart University offers an online EdD in Educational Leadership that has completely online coursework, but requires students to attend a 3-day residency on campus each summer to meet fellow students and learn from national experts.
 Southern Connecticut State University (SCSU) and Western Connecticut State University (WCSU) collaborated to develop an online Doctor of Education in Nursing Education that utilizes online instruction, and which also requires three in-person campus residencies.
 Finally, the University of Bridgeport offers an online EdD in Educational Leadership with a specialization in International Education.
 While the majority of the degree requirements for this program can be completed online, students are required to visit campus twice during their studies for one-week residency sessions.

 Sacred Heart University, Southern Connecticut State University, the University of Bridgeport, and Western Connecticut State University are all nonprofit institutions that are regionally accredited by the New England Commission of Higher Education (NECHE).
 To learn more about these online EdD programs, continue reading below.

 Schools in Connecticut with Online EdD Programs